alaserimaha/Connect-the-Arduino-to-the-web/README.md

     connection.send('event-with-string', parameter);

-To see the code file for the entire web page after adding the modifications, you can find it from the attachments above
+To see the code file for the entire web page after adding the modifications, you can find it from the attachments above [speech to text HTML file](https://github.com/alaserimaha/Connect-the-Arduino-to-the-web/blob/main/speech.html)